How to Create Chart Templates in Excel?

 Example #1 – Create a Chart Template using Pie Chart

 Consider the following data we have below, and follow the steps

-- Step 1 – Select the data we want to insert in the chart then, Click on Charts in the Insert tab under the charts group select Pie Chart.
+Step 1 – Select the data we want to insert in the chart then, Click on Charts in the Insert tab under the charts group select Pie Chart in excel.